 I do not offer a bike washing service, except as part of an Ultimate service.
 However bikes that are, in my opinion too dirty, will be refused.

-I will not undertake work on e-scooters or reconfiguration of e-bikes to allow them to exceed the legal speed limit of 15.5 mph, nor will I complete work on e-bikes where I am aware they are no longer EAPC compliant; please remove or disable any modifications prior to bringing the bike to the workshop..
-If during the work I discover an e-bike is illegally modified I will complete the job as agreed, however I will not undertake any test ride (as to do so would be illegal) and no warranty work will be completed in the event of issues occurring that would typically be identified during a test ride (e.g. gear indexing issues when riding in real world conditions that are not evident when on the workshop bike stand)
+I will not undertake work to reconfigure e-bikes to allow them to breach EAPC legislation, nor will I complete work on e-bikes where I am aware they are no longer EAPC compliant; please remove or disable any modifications prior to bringing the bike to the workshop..
+If during the work I discover an e-bike is not EAPC compliant I will complete the job as agreed, however I will not undertake any test ride (as to do so would be illegal) and no warranty work will be completed in the event of issues occurring that would typically be identified during a test ride (e.g. gear indexing issues when riding in real world conditions that are not evident when on the workshop bike stand)

 We operate an appointment only process, no walk in work will be accepted.

 Customers can test ride bikes before payment is made.